munchablesorg/munchables-tools/README.md

 people will start to move balances around post-distribution so the only way to get this check to work would be by making a change to the code to accept the block number of the final distribution transaction.

+## Stage caching

+Everytime a major stage of the process is successfully completed, the associated snapshot is stored in `cache/stages.json` under stage_snapshots.
+You can manually revert back to old stages by calling the node directly using a `evm_revert` call directly via curl.

 ## Generating locks.csv file